Michelle DaSilva

 Accounts First

-Users preferred choosing accounts before entitling — a key mental model shift that reshaped the flow.
+Users preferred choosing accounts first, entitling second — a core mental model shift.

 Combined Tab

-Merging Account & Security tabs was overwhelmingly successful for helping users find ASM.
+Combining Account Management and Security tabs was overwhelmingly successful for finding ASM.

 Step Navigation

-Horizontal step navigation with reduced steps received strong positive feedback.
+Horizontal step navigation with reduced steps received great feedback.

 User vs. Company

-Both concepts tested equally well — for different reasons: scannability vs. proactive insights.
+Both concepts preferred equally — user-focused for scannability & findability; company-focused for usefulness of proactive insights.

 Four Concepts, Co-Designed With Customers